-As a student in our certificate program, you will complete three semesters of foundation content and clinical application, with time spent working online, in your community, and on the UW-Madison campus.
+As a student in our certificate program, you will complete four semesters of foundation content and clinical application, with time spent working online, in your community, and on the UW–Madison campus.
 As part of a very small cohort of nurses, you will get to know your peers and our faculty very well.
 With support from each other, you will improve your ability to deliver complex diagnoses, expand your knowledge and understanding of psychiatric nursing methods, and improve the care of psychiatric patients in underserved populations.

-You will also work two full days per week in clinical practice.
+You will also work 2 full days per week in clinical practice.
 Our faculty will actively seek to secure for you a clinical placement that provides you with a balance of skills and breadth of professional experience across the full lifespan of patients, while doing their best to accommodate your family and professional responsibilities.

-You will complete your Post-Graduate Psychiatric Nursing Capstone Certificate in just sixteen months.
+You will complete your Post-Graduate Psychiatric Nursing Capstone Certificate in just 18 months.
 During that period, you’ll contribute a great deal of hard work and a significant expenditure of time for your clinical training and coursework.
 The rewards make it all worthwhile.